argoproj/argo-cd/docs/proposals/proxy-extensions.md

 In the example 3, the subject `role:allow-extensions` is allowed to execute extensions in all projects.

-##### Advanced config suggestions:
+**Advanced config suggestions:**

 With advanced RBAC configuration suggestions, admins will be able to define permissions per project, per namespace and per extension.

-There are 4 main approaches to achieve this type of RBAC configuration:
+There are 3 main approaches to achieve this type of RBAC configuration:

 1. `<object>` has addional section for namespace:
 ```